Augmented intelligence in medicine

 Physician sentiments on AI

 In 2023, the AMA conducted a comprehensive study of over 1,000 physicians’ sentiments towards the use of AI in health care including current use and future motivations for use, key concerns, areas of greatest opportunity and requirements for adoption.
-Given the rapidly evolving AI landscape across health care, the AMA repeated the study in late 2024 (PDF).
+Given the rapidly evolving AI landscape across health care, the AMA repeated the study in late 2024, and 2026 (PDF).
 The objectives of this research remain:

 • Capturing the sentiment among practicing physicians regarding the increased usage of AI in health care